/ Ireland Older Persons Statistics Homecare Planning

 Many older Irish persons lead active, engaged lives, continuing to work or participate in community life well past the traditional retirement age.
 These trends influence how and when they might seek homecare.

-As Ireland’s population ages, the balance between working-age people and older dependents shifts.
+As Ireland's ageing population grows, the balance between working-age people and older dependents shifts.
 This has direct effects on homecare demand, workforce planning, and public spending.

 References and Data Sources